 - Adobe Photoshop

-We will create a PDF proof of your file for you to check before we proceed.
+If print ready pdf artwork is not supplied and we have to alter/tweak/edit your file we will create a PDF proof of your design for you to check before we proceed to print.

 CMYK/Spot Colour Information: